 When using your computer, there are countless instances that you need to download different programs, apps, and tools to help speed up and improve your numerous tasks.
 However, many of these programs take up storage in your hard drive, resulting in a slow-working computer over time.
 If you’re living in Quebec, you can try having your computer repaired in places such as entreprise de réparation d’ordinateur Québec.
 If not, you can check your local area for a similar service.

 To combat these problems, consider deleting some programs you haven’t used in a long time.
 To do this, visit your computer’s control panel and click on the “uninstall programs” feature.
-For programs you use on a daily basis, upgrade them to the latest version to get rid of obsolete features.
+For programs, you use on a daily basis, upgrade them to the latest version to get rid of obsolete features.

 2. Limit startup programs

 Startup programs refer to the number of software that automatically starts running the minute you turn your computer on.
 Many manufacturers include this feature so you can operate different programs while working.
-While it may save time at first, it can also take up a large chunk from your computer’s RAM, eventually resulting in a slow-working computer.
+While it may save time at first, it can also take up a large chunk of your computer’s RAM, eventually resulting in a slow-working computer.

 To reduce unnecessary stalling and lagging, limit your startup programs manually by visiting each software’s settings area and unchecking this feature.
 If you’re using Windows, you can download AutoRuns, a free tool available on the Microsoft website that shows you all the programs that start automatically and provide you with options on how to stop them from doing so.